Kisaku Restaurant Review, San Mateo

 Chicken Teriyaki Dinner ($11) had burnt skin, super sweet sauce, and plain lettuce as a veggie.

 Kisaku Restaurant has been knocked for bad service.
 Service was average with the servers running around constantly.
 Like many small restaurants, they only have enough servers for slow to medium times.
+On our last visit in 2013, the place was 60% full, so service was very good.
 They offer solid Japanese food.
 Limited wine menu, but a good selection of sakes.
 Hotaru and Sushi Sam are the other 2 standout Japanese restaurants in downtown San Mateo, which seems to have one on almost every block.
 Kisaku seems adept at putting out authentic Japanese dishes.
 We have to try the Oidon next time.

 If you enjoyed this post, like us on Facebook and Follow us on Twitter.